 These are the dates of the upcoming Academic Committee meetings at which doctoral theses are approved.
 You may want to take them into account in order to plan the submission of your thesis:

 The PhD Program is currently bound to the Spanish Royal Decree (RD) 99/2011 that follows the guidelines for doctoral studies of the European Higher Education Area.
 To implement the requirements of the RD99/2011, the Board of Governors of the Universitat Pompeu Fabra (UPF) released two regulations.
-More specifically, the Academic Regulations for Doctorate Courses released on June 20th, 2012, and the Regulations of the Doctoral School released on March 13th, 2013.
+More specifically, the Academic Regulations for Doctorate Courses and the Regulations of the Doctoral School released on February 19th, 2020.